Skip to main content

 Getting the review objects

-Now that you're ready to start scraping get all the review objects and extract the information you'll need from them.
-You'll need to find a CSS selector for the product reviews and then use the .select method to extract all of them.
+Now that you're ready to start, collect all the review objects and extract the information you need from each.
+You'll first find a CSS selector for the reviews, then use the .select method to grab them.

 #cm-cr-dp-review-list > li